By Burak Bekdil – The Gatestone Institute –

 In April, an apparently conservative Turk addressed Selina Dogan, a Turkish-Armenian opposition MP, with the words: “You are all whores … You are the servants of Byzantium.”
 Dogan sued the man for hate-speech and insult.
 A Turkish court admitted that the content shared in social media indeed was insulting but acquitted the defendant.
 Dogan said: “This [ruling] is a free pass for hate speech”.

 More recently, Nurettin Yildiz, a columnist for the Islamist Milli Gazete, declared that in Islam it was permissible for children at the age of six to get married.
 Normally one would expect psychiatric examination for the man or prosecution for pedophilia.
 But Turkish justice can sometimes be generously tolerant to freedom of speech — as long as the content is Islamist.
 A prosecutor, citing freedom of expression, dropped charges against Yildiz.

 Meanwhile, a secular news site, Odatv, outraged by Yildiz’s statement, placed the man in the news with the headline: “Religious Fanatics Perverting.”
 This time, the prosecution was not as generous as in the case of Yildiz.
 A prosecutor is now demanding up to 28 months in jail for Baris Terkoglu, editor of Odatv, for insulting Yildiz.
 Defending the marriage of six-year-olds is fine, but calling that a perversion is an offense punishable by jail.

 One important difference between a modern state and a religion-based state is that the former punishes offenses harmful to the public interest while the latter tends to punish the “sin”.
 Turkey, once a semi-modern state, is now drifting fast into the Sharia order — without the name Sharia.

-Burak Bekdil is an Ankara-based political analyst and writing fellow at the Middle East Forum.
+Burak Bekdil is an Ankara-based political analyst and a fellow at the Middle East Forum.